SheepCommander/SheepBrain/Game/Super Smash Bros.md

 Holding up and pressing jump may get u out
 # B Reverse
 In the air reverse direction & special
+# Jab Lock
+After they bounce on ground, hit them with a weak move & send them sideways to follow up with anything!

 ---
 SD - Self Destruct